-Trump refuses to divest or create a blind trust, hands empire to sons
+Trump refuses to divest, admits that Russia may be behind hacks

 Training self-driving cars on the streets of Los Santos with GTA V just got easier

-At his first press conference since July of 2015, President-elect Trump and team provided answers for a number of long-burning questions, sort of.
-Trump’s held his last press conference on July 27 and months later canceled plans for a December 15 press event at which he was expected to assuage concerns about his myriad conflicts of interest.
+At his first proper press conference as President-elect, Trump and team provided answers for a number of long-burning questions, sort of.
+Trump held his last full press conference on July 27 and months later canceled plans for a December 15 press event at which he was expected to assuage concerns about his myriad conflicts of interest.

 In an unconventional opening at Wednesday’s press event, incoming White House Press Secretary Sean Spicer attacked the press, dismissing the unverified 35 page memo BuzzFeed chose to make available to the public as “frankly outrageous” (hard to argue) and “highly irresponsible” (not his call to make).